the1asa/juxplore/src/content/articles/van-build-why.md

 ---
 title: "Van Build Series: Why do it?"
+subtitle: "Our pandemic beach trip led to an epiphany..."
 featuredImage: ../../images/finishedrear.jpg
 featuredImageTitle: "A rear view of the finished conversion"
 date: "2020-11-21"